-In 2001, the Russell Sage Foundation together with the Carnegie Corporation of New York initiated a program of research on Social Inequality designed to examine the implications of rising economic inequality across many areas of social life—the well being of families, the parental resources available to young children, the quality of education from preschool to college, the chances of finding secure and satisfying work, the quality of health care and health outcomes, and the effectiveness of participation in the democratic process.
-For each of these domains, the Foundation supported descriptive research that sought to establish whether those groups that have increasingly been left behind economically have also lost ground in other ways that limit their full participation in society and make it more difficult for their children to compete successfully with the children of the more advantaged.
+In 2001, the Russell Sage Foundation, together with the Carnegie Corporation of New York, initiated a program of research on Social Inequality designed to examine the implications of rising economic inequality.
+That effort resulted in Social Inequality (Neckerman, 2004), in which a group of the nation’s leading social scientists opened a wide-ranging inquiry into the social implications of rising economic inequality.
+The program started out by examining the implications of rising economic inequality across many areas of social life—the wellbeing of families, the parental resources available to young children, the quality of education from preschool to college, the chances of finding secure and satisfying work, the quality of health care and health outcomes, and the effectiveness of participation in the democratic process.
+For each of these domains, RSF supported descriptive research that sought to establish whether those groups that have increasingly been left behind economically have also lost ground in other ways that limit their full participation in society and make it more difficult for their children to compete successfully with the children of the more advantaged.
 Does rising economic inequality, once underway, have social effects that tend to entrench and amplify economic differences?

-In the subsequent stages of the program, the Foundation has turned to in-depth examinations of the key institutions the United States relies on to counteract market-driven inequality: public education and the democratic electoral system.
-We have been interested in how these institutions have performed during the recent run-up in economic inequality.
+In the mid-2000s, the program turned to in-depth examinations of the key institutions the U.S. relies on to counteract market-driven inequality: public education and the democratic electoral system.
+RSF sought research proposals on how these institutions performed during the recent run-up in economic inequality.
 Have the public schools been able to provide equal educational opportunities despite growing differences in family resources, neighborhood quality, and local job prospects?
-Has the political system effectively transferred resources from those who have benefitted from rising inequality to those who have not?
+In a simultaneous and separate effort, RSF released the Politics of Inequality RFP to formally explore the impact of the rise of economic inequality on the political system.
+Has the political system effectively transferred resources from those who have benefited from rising inequality to those who have not?
 And, overall, how well have American institutions performed—compared to other countries—in moderating inequality and providing something like equal opportunity for all Americans?